Programme Amendment and Withdrawals during and after the coronavirus outbreak

 - Increased flexibility has been permitted by devolving approval jurisdiction for some programme amendments to Schools, with the need only to report to Faculty.
 Please consult the interim programme amendment matrix.

-- We are able to relax the need to obtain express agreement from current students as our student terms and conditions (current 2020-21 version) make provision for programme changes as a result of unforeseen events beyond our control.
-Update from 10 June 2020: Please see specific section when making programme amendments.
+- We are able to relax the need to obtain express agreement from current students as our student terms and conditions make provision for programme changes as a result of unforeseen events beyond our control.
+Please see specific section when making programme amendments.

 - Several templates have been developed to introduce a measure of consistency in communicating material changes to students and offer-holders, and to the commitments set out by our Student Protection Plan - Policy on Refunds and Compensation.

 - Please ensure published information for 2021 entry is updated so that CMA material information can be provided to offer-holders in compliance with CMA.
 This information is sent in durable format by Student Communications and Marketing from May each year.
-TLSD will continue to contact schools and faculties to support the resumption of any suspended provision.
+TLD will continue to contact Sschools and Fculties to support the resumption of any suspended provision.

-- The interim programme amendment matrix is a guide for colleagues and not an exhaustive list, there may be exceptions which TLSD are happy to discuss.
+- The interim programme amendment matrix is a guide for colleagues and not an exhaustive list, there may be exceptions which TLD are happy to discuss.

 - We should be guided by our usual principles that programme amendments be approved with minimum delay and in consultation with students, directly where feasible but also by using broader feedback mechanisms such as unit surveys.